Solar Energy Projects Lower Bills In Rio De Janeiro Favelas - UrduPoint

 But clean-energy proponents say renewable power sources are a better option for the economy and the environment.

-In the favelas, solar is also an alternative to dangerous, clandestine electricity connections known as "gatos," which residents use to illegally wire their homes into the grid.
+In the favelas, solar is also an alternative to dangerous, clandestine electricity connections known as "gatos," which residents use to illegally wire their homes into the grid by tapping public street lamps.

-Electric utilities estimate the common practice costs 1.5 billion reais a year, and contributes to higher prices for everyone else.
+Electric utilities estimate the common practice costs 1.5 billion reais a year, and say it contributes to higher prices for everyone else.

 But residential solar-energy production from projects like the one in Babilonia "is growing very fast," says Carlos Aparecido, a professor of electrical engineering at Rio de Janeiro State University.